Aller au contenu principal

 Vous avez des spécialités locales ?

-Every French city has a few specialties worth ordering.
-This question gets you to them.
-You leave with something other tourists never taste.
+Every French city has a handful of specialties worth ordering.
+This question gets you straight to them.
+You walk out with something most tourists never taste.

 On peut payer par carte ?